Skip to content

 Continue grant

-The client requests a grant from your authorization server for an accepted interaction.
-Your authorization server responds with an access token.
+The client requests a grant from the authorization server for an accepted interaction.
+The authorization server responds with an access token.

 x-idp-secret header